cortexproject/cortex/docs/architecture.md

 The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk Block (defaults to 2h block range periods).
 Each Block is composed by few files storing the chunks and the block index.

-The TSDB chunk files contain the timestamp-value pairs for multiple series.
+The TSDB chunk files contain the samples for multiple series.
 The series inside the Chunks are then indexed by a per-block index, which indexes metric names and labels to time series in the chunk files.

 The blocks storage doesn't require a dedicated storage backend for the index.
 The only requirement is an object store for the Block files, which can be: